Jesús Navas: International career

 After breaking into the Sevilla first team, Navas made his debut for the Spain under-21s, scoring in a 1–1 draw against France on 17 August 2004.
 He had been remarked as a potential star after good performances for club and country, but his anxiety problems forced him to quit international football.
 In August 2009, he announced his desire to overcome his condition in order to stake his claim in the squad for the 2010 FIFA World Cup and made himself available for selection, stating: "To play for your country is the greatest thing and I hope to be able to, too.
 I have to be calm and make my decision.
 I have to continue taking the right steps."

 On 9 November 2009, Navas was called up by coach Vicente del Bosque for friendlies with Argentina and Austria.
 On 14 November he made his debut against Argentina in a 2–1 win in Madrid, playing the final ten minutes in the place of Andrés Iniesta; four days later, he played the entire second half in a 5–1 win over Austria in Vienna.

-Called up for the World Cup finals in South Africa, Navas scored his first international goal on 3 June 2010 in a warm-up match against South Korea, scoring the game's only goal four minutes from time.
-In the tournament he appeared in three matches, including the last 30 minutes plus extra time in the final against the Netherlands, when Spain lifted its first World Cup trophy.
+Called up for the World Cup in South Africa, Navas scored his first international goal on 3 June 2010 in a warm-up match against South Korea, scoring the game's only goal four minutes from time.
+He appeared in three matches in the tournament, including the last 30 minutes plus extra time in the final against the Netherlands, when Spain lifted its first World Cup trophy.

 Navas was also selected for UEFA Euro 2012, where he appeared in several games for the eventual champions as a substitute.
 On 18 June, he scored the game's only goal in the 87th minute of the last group stage fixture against Croatia, handing Spain the first place in Group C: he scored from close range, following an assist by Iniesta.